-SHRN has successfully recruited 100 per cent of maintained schools in Wales as members, and is working with primary schools, thereby embedding itself into the school health improvement system at the local level.
+SHRN has successfully recruited 100% of maintained secondary schools in Wales as members, and is working with primary schools, thereby embedding itself into the school health improvement system at the local level.

 Local authority level Student Health and Wellbeing Reports were released for the first time in 2018, following local demand for SHRN data.
 These reports have been shared widely among local health and educational service teams.
 Download an exemplar Local Authority report here.